Buy 1kg of 100% Arabica medium roasted WHOLE BEAN Ethiopian Harrar coffee packs only.

-Farmers are not silly......they will always think about using their lands for entirely different food crops by removing these historic heirloom coffee trees and planting for higher demand foods.
+Coffee farmers are not silly, they will always think about using their lands for entirely different food crops.
+They do this by removing these historic heirloom coffee trees and planting crops for higher demand foods.

 Many coffee roasters abandoned Harrar in their line-up long ago - too hard to source, too inconsistent to roast and more importantly too expensive for what you might get in the cup - there was always something with a cleaner cup from other Ethiopian naturals such as Sidamo or Yirgacheffe.
 What we mean by that is that Yirgacheffe and Sidamo naturals are comparable in price, but give a far cleaner and sweeter cup compared to Harrar's spicey notes.

 But that's entirely missing the point......Harrar is one of the coffee world's most romantic and profound varietals.
 Let's not write-off Harrar just yet..........it's got so much going for it with distinctive and alluring characteristics that other varietals and regions simply cannot replicate.